nnaeyno/traveler-app/README.md

 # TO DO

 1. login/register pages (in progress)
-2. refresh after adding place --> redirect to place page (in progress, need front)
+2. add back to front
 3. luggage app
 4. write readme
+5. cache